SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-00/2020-08-20-goth-darkWeb.md

 > ON THE COMPUTER.
 YEAH.
 THANKS DAD.

-<i>CASSANDRA is struggling to hold back her anger.
+<br><i>CASSANDRA is struggling to hold back her anger.
 She brakes suddenly and glares to the passenger seat.</i>

 #### ALEXANDER

 > I CHECKED MULTIPLE SOURCES.
 HE'S FAMOUS.

-<i>In a moment, her attention is back to the road.
+<br><i>In a moment, her attention is back to the road.
 Another light and she quickly begins chewing gum she pulls from her cupholder.</i>

 #### ALEXANDER